n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bitwarden.md

 On this page, you'll find a list of operations the Bitwarden node supports and links to more resources.

-!!! note "Credentials"
+/// note | Credentials
 Refer to [Bitwarden credentials](/integrations/builtin/credentials/bitwarden/) for guidance on setting up authentication.
+///

-!!! note "Examples and Templates"
+/// note | Examples and Templates
 For usage examples and templates to help you get started, take a look at n8n's [Bitwarden integrations](https://n8n.io/integrations/bitwarden/){:target=_blank .external-link} list.
+///